Mobile BI solution: functionality, top tools & benefits

 • Detection of jailbroken devices

-If a mobile app’s interface isn’t intuitive and easy to use, negative user experience can lead to employee resistance and sabotage.
+If a mobile app’s interface isn’t intuitive or optimized for small screens, negative user experience can lead to employee resistance.

 Poor user interface design

-It’s crucial for mobile BI providers to keep user experience consistent, because modern users are accustomed to the polished interfaces of consumer mobile apps and expect the same experience in a mobile BI solution.
+Mobile BI adopters need to ensure user experience alignment with the latest mobile app trends, because modern users are accustomed to the polished interfaces of consumer mobile applications and expect the same ease of use in a BI solution regardless of the screen size.
 The following recommendation can help deliver the expected user experience:

 • Employ functionality common in native apps and familiar to most users, like swiping, pinching, or double-tapping